Edit on GitHub

 Save Map

-When the map is created successfully, open a new terminal from Remote PC with Ctrl + Alt + T and save the map.
+When the map has been created, open a new terminal from Remote PC with Ctrl + Alt + T and save the map.

 $ rosrun map_server map_saver -f ~/map